 Best running plan

 Personal trainer Rozanna Purcell recently launched Together Apart We Run along with her sister, Rachel Purcell, and International Ultrarunner John O'Regan.
 Together, the trio have put together a series of running plans to help followers achieve milestones: 5km, 10km and a half marathon.
-They've even set up a Strava run club so you can virtually connect with other participants, before you take to the pavements on 2 August for your chosen race.
+They've even set up a Strava run club so you can virtually connect with other participants.

 Best yoga home workout

-Jaime Hepburn is spearheading the online yoga offering during lockdown, with weekly Zoom classes run on a donation basis including a slow flow, a power hour and a vinyasa session, all of which happen at the same time each week with modifications for beginners and challenges for more seasoned yogis.
+Jaime Hepburn is spearheading the online yoga offering, with a library of everything from slow flows to power hours.
+Each class comes with modifications for beginners and challenges for more seasoned yogis, while she offers a free 7-day trial for new members.
 Between the unwavering sense of community (her classes have previously had up to 90 students participating at one time), and Jaime's knack for seamless instruction, she presents a remarkable example of yoga's capacity to traverse the physical realm and leave you feeling every bit as blissful as you would in a studio.
+Day passes cost £8, while a month's access is £18, and a community pass is £25 for access to all classes incuding livestreams, as well as retreat discounts.

 Best Pilates workouts at home

-Luxury fitness studio Core Collective's virtual line-up includes on-demand Pilates classes lasting from 5 to 45 minutes.
-Currently, they are offering a free trial for seven days, after which prices begin at £9.99 per month.
+Luxury fitness studio Core Collective's virtual line-up (Core Collective TV) includes on-demand Pilates classes lasting from 5 to 45 minutes.
+They are streamed via Zoom and prices start from £10 per class.

 Best HIIT workout at home